- ICC VATICAN PROSECUTION

-On January 15, 2013 the District Court Judge granted Ashcroft, Mueller, and Zigler’s motions to dismiss the Fourth Amended Complaint.
-The Court denied motions to dismiss by former Wardens and supervisors at the Metropolitan Detention Center.
-This decision allows plaintiffs case to move forward.
+The case is currently on cross-appeal in the Second Circuit Court of Appeals.
+The appeal was taken from a January 15, 2013 District Court order granting Ashcroft, Mueller, and Zigler’s motions to dismiss the Fourth Amended Complaint, but denying motions to dismiss by former Wardens and supervisors at the Metropolitan Detention Center.

 Turkmen v.
 Ashcroft is a lawsuit brought against former Attorney General John Ashcroft, FBI Director Robert Mueller, former INS Commissioner James Ziglar, and employees of the Metropolitan Detention Center (MDC) in Brooklyn, New York.

 The suit charges that on the pretext of minor immigration violations, the Immigration and Naturalization Service unlawfully held the plaintiffs – all men from Arab or South Asian countries – in detention for the months that the FBI took to clear them of links to terrorism, long after the time their immigration cases were completed.
 The complaint alleges that Defendants violated the detainees' rights under the First, Fourth, and Fifth Amendments and under international human rights law.
 The case was filed in the U.S. District Court for the Eastern District of New York.